Zhizn

-Zhizn (Жизнь, meaning "Life") was a Russian magazine published first in Saint Petersburg (1897-1901), then in London and Geneva (1902).
+Zhizn (Жизнь) was a Russian magazine published first in Saint Petersburg (1897–1901), then in London and Geneva (1902).

+History

-Zhizn began its existence as a general purpose magazine in January 1897.
+Zhizn began as a general purpose magazine in January 1897.
 For the first two years it was edited, at various times, by S. V. Voejkov, D. M. Ostafyev, M. V. Kalitin, and M. S. Ermolaev and was published three times a month.
 In early 1899, the magazine was taken over by the socialist journalist Vladimir Posse, who changed the magazine to a monthly in April 1899.
 Although at first Posse stood between Marxists and narodniks (populists), he converted Zhizn into a flagship Legal Marxist publication after the suppression of the Legal Marxists' magazine Nachalo in June 1899.

 The magazine's editorial policy was largely under the control of Peter Struve and Mikhail Tugan-Baranovsky, two leaders of the Legal Marxists.
 Like Nachalo, Zhizn was supportive of Eduard Bernstein's revision of Marxism and its editors were on the verge of moving from Marxism to liberalism, but the magazine continued to publish articles by revolutionary Marxists like Vladimir Lenin.
 Maxim Gorky, a friend of Posse's, served as the editor of the magazine's literary section and Anton Chekhov's famous story "In the Ravine" in January 1900.
 Other writers like Vikenty Veresayev contributed to the magazine as well.

 At first the government assigned the notorious censor Nikolay Elagin to Zhizn, who banned two thirds of the content, but then a new censor, Vorshev, was assigned, who took a hands off approach:

 You know, Vladimir Aleksandrovich, I am an old man and I poorly understand the latest literary and political trends, and it's hard for me to decide under current conditions what to permit and what not to permit.
 I will sign everything that you put in front of me, but I ask you not to let me down and to exercise the greatest caution.